convox/convox/docs/example-apps/rails.md

 ### Running Locally

-Once you are all setup you can switch to your local rack with ```convox switch dev``` and from your project's folder you can start your local application with ```convox start```.
+Once you are all setup, you can switch to your local rack with ```convox switch dev``` and from your project's folder you can start your local application with ```convox start```.

 You should now be able to access your application by going to [https://web.rails.convox](https://web.rails.convox).
-If you renamed anything you may need to modify your local URL.
+If you renamed anything, you may need to modify your local URL.
 The format is https://[service name].[app name].convox

 ### Deploying to production